 Day 3 A morning guided tour of Victoria Falls.
 Sunset cruise on the Zambezi.
 (B)

-Day 4 Optional excursions include a helicopter ride over the falls (12 mins, £129) and a morning game drive in Zambezi National Park (£54).
+Day 4 Optional excursions include a helicopter flight over the falls (12 mins £129) and a morning game drive in the Zambezi National Park (£54).
 (B)

 One of the world’s great hotels, known as ‘The Grand Old Lady of the Falls’ and a member of the exclusive ‘Leading Hotels of the World’, this 5-star hotel is steeped in history and tradition.
 Fine dining and casual restaurants, afternoon teas on the terrace, pool and gardens, a short walk to the falls and WiFi (free).
 161 air-conditioned rooms with private facilities, hairdryer, safe and satellite TV.